 Audio Sync

-The synchronization of audio with video.
-In live streaming, mismatches can lead to delays, where the video and audio are out of sync.
+Synchronization of audio with video.
+In live streaming, mismatches can lead to delays, as the video and audio are out of sync.

 Archiving